Click on a letter above to view the list of gems.

 Luminescence:

-Often fluorescent and phosphorescent, especially the manganoan varieties.
-Strongly thermoluminescent at times.
+Often fluorescent; exhibiting bright yellow or blue-white fluorescence under UV light.
+May also be phosphorescent, especially the manganoan varieties.
+Also strongly thermoluminescent at times.

 Radioactivity: